Monitoring Kubernetes with Graphite

 Plotting the monitoring visualization on Grafana

-Grafana comes with lots of pre-built dashboards that you can find on the Grafana dashboards resources site.
+Grafana has many pre-built dashboards that you can find on the Grafana dashboards resources site.
 We are going to utilize one of these dashboards for our Kubernetes monitoring: Kubernetes Container Stats

 On the Kubernetes Container Stats page, click the link “Download JSON” and import it into our Grafana portal.
 Make sure to choose the Graphite data source appropriately.